 Early Intervention for Diabetic Foot Complications

 If we catch Charcot foot in its early stages, we may be able to prevent deformities and avoid surgery.
 At first, we'll start by immobilizing your foot, allowing the damaged bones to heal.
 Depending on your specific condition, we can accomplish this with either a cast or a walking boot.
-Either way, you'll have to keep weight off your foot while it's immobilized.
+Either way, you'll have to keep weight off your foot (called offloading, as described in this scientific study) while it's immobilized.
 And be prepared for a long haul: healing can take several months, if not longer.

 if immobilization is effective, and your bones do heal, you'll need follow-up care to protect your feet.
 This stage of treatment may include wearing custom orthotics, or more advanced options such as an ankle-foot orthosis (AFO).
 Finally, you may need special footwear to stabilize your joints, or to make room for any deformities that we haven't corrected.